anatolyk82/ShaderTransitionView/README.md

 ### How to use it

 The video above shows that the content of QML pages can be various.
-It doesn't matter whether a QML page has maps or any interactive element such Buttons or ListView for instance or maybe it's just a static picture.
+It doesn't matter whether a QML page has maps or any interactive element such as Button or ListView for instance or maybe it's just a static picture.
-  Let's have a look how to use the plugin:
+Let's have a look how to use the plugin in QML:

 ```QML
 import QtQuick 2.5